NganNgoVoThanh/AIO25.M1W01.Database/README.md

 # AIO25.M1W01 - Blog

+# From Traditional Database to “AI-ready” Platform
+*(A guide to building, selecting a platform, and important notes)*

+---
 ## 1. Why build an **AI-ready database?**

 - **AI requires “correct – sufficient – easily accessible” data.**